- Witheridge Ansteys Overview

 - Edmund Anstey (b 1816 died an infant);

-- Edward/Edmund Anstey (b 1817, married Harriet and had a daughter Mary Anstey (b 1848) – the family were living in Higher Adworthy, Witheridge in the 1851 Census where Edmund Anstey was described as a shoemaker – he was living next door to his parents);
+- Edward/Edmund Anstey (b 1817, married Harriet and had a daughter Mary Anstey (b 1848) – the family were living in Higher Adworthy, Witheridge in the 1851 Census where Edmund Anstey was described as a shoemaker – he was living next door to his parents.
+By the 1861 Census the family of three were living at 38, Brindley Street, Paddington – he was a bootmaker still…ditto 1860 when his mother died – see below);

-- Henry Charles Anstey (b 1826, an American Anstey pioneer and patriarch of the Waukesha County, Wisconsin Ansteys)
+- Henry Charles Anstey (b 1826, patriarch of the Waukesha County, Wisconsin Ansteys)

 In the 1841 Census, William Anstey (b 1786), now a shoemaker, was living in Witheridge with his wife Mary and son Edmund Anstey, also a shoemaker.
 In the 1851 Census, William Anstey was living in Higher Adworthy, Witheridge with his wife Mary, now a “farmer of 20 acres” and “born in West Worlington“.